BatGap Logo

 Rick: Yeah.
 Yeah, I’ve heard others use that phrasing too, sort of life living itself.

 Tom: Yeah.
 It’s just the self seeing itself, or the self living itself, or the self being itself.
-I don’t use the word self, because even though it has its plus points, the negative points, which I see a lot, is that basically there are a lot of egos who take themselves, who identify as the self.
-But really they’re just an ego identifying as a self.
+I don’t use the word self, because even though it has its plus points, the negative points, which I see a lot, are that basically there are a lot of egos who take themselves to be, who identify as, the self.
+But really, they’re just an ego identifying as a self.
 They haven’t really seen through that.

 Rick: They think they have, but they haven’t, right?